 The collection contains an extraordinary range of first and early editions of all the prominent and minor writers of the eighteenth century.
 In addition to poetry, plays and novels, it includes essays, opera libretti, sermons, political tracts, histories, memoirs, anecdotes, letters, voyages, travels, and legal and theological works.
 Works by or about Samuel Johnson, Alexander Pope and Jonathan Swift number hundreds of volumes.
 Other leading writers who loom large in the collection include Joseph Addison, John Arbuthnot, Richard Bentley, George Berkeley, Lord Bolingbroke, James Boswell, Edmund Burke, Thomas Chatterton, Colley Cibber, Jeremy Collier, William Congreve, William Cowper, Daniel Defoe, Henry Fielding, John Gay, Oliver Goldsmith, Thomas Gray, David Hume, James Macpherson, Peter Pindar, Richard Steele, Laurence Sterne, James Thomson, Izaak Walton, Thomas Warton and Edward Young.
 Another feature of the collection is the number of eighteenth-century editions of the works of Shakespeare, as well as critical writings.
 There are also good sets of periodicals such as the British Apollo (1708–10), Historical Register (1716–23), Monitor (1713),Observator (1682–87), Rambler (1750–52), Spectator (1711–14) and Tatler (1709–13).

 The modern portion of the collection contains editions of poetry, prose, letters and diaries of English writers, including Geoffrey Chaucer, William Shakespeare, Ben Jonson, John Dryden, Jonathan Swift, Samuel Johnson, Thomas Crabbe, Thomas De Quincy, Thomas Hazlitt, William Wordsworth and Lord Byron.
 The bulk of the works relate to English literature and history, but there are also works on bibliography, Latin classics, religion, the theatre and Oxford University.
-There are large sets of publications of the Scottish Tract Society (1883–1934), Oxford Historical Society (1891–1921), the Malone Society (1907–61) and the English Association (1910–46), and a number of periodicals, such as the
+There are large sets of publications of the Scottish Tract Society (1883–1934), Oxford Historical Society (1891–1921), the Malone Society (1907–61) and the English Association (1910–46).

 Many of the books contain the bookplates and inscriptions of earlier owners.
 They were usually signed by Nichol Smith and in some instances he added the year of acquisition and bibliographical annotations.
 He also inserted entries from book dealers’ catalogues, manuscript notes, letters and newspaper cuttings.